lexingxie/cmLab/content/post/asnets.md

 A probabilistic planner views each state of its environment as a truth assignment to a set of propositions (or binary variables).
 <!-- s -->
-For instance, a simple robot which uses a gripper to stack blocks on top of one another might use several propositions:
+Figure 1 shows a simple robot which uses a gripper to stack blocks on top of one another.
+This robot might use several propositions:
 <!-- s -->
 <ul>
   <li>